How to give feedback that motivates & engages

 Step 2: Clearly describe the situation

-Vague feedback that leaves out the “when” and “where” of the situation is ineffective; it might also be perceived as judgmental and make the recipient defensive.
+Vague feedback that leaves out the “when” and “where” of the situation is ineffective feedback.
+It might even be perceived as judgmental and make the recipient defensive.

-Being vague also makes it challenging for the receiver to incorporate the feedback.
-Instead, describe what happened with specific examples and leave less room for interpretation.
+Vague feedback is also challenging for the receiver to incorporate.
+To deliver effective feedback, describe what happened with specific examples to leave less room for interpretation.

 🚀 Action: Follow the “4W” questions model.
 This means addressing the who, what, when, and where in your feedback to ensure the receiver clearly understands what you’re referring to.